paulocheque/django-dynamic-fixture/docs/source/data.rst

     assert instance.another_field_name is None

-Number of Laps/Cycles
+Minimum Foreign Key Depth
 ===============================================================================

-This option is used by DDF to control cyclic dependencies (``ForeignKey`` by ``self``, denormalizations, bad design etc).
+This option is used by DDF to control dependencies and cyclic dependencies (``ForeignKey`` by ``self``, denormalizations, bad design etc).
 DDF does not enter infinite loop of instances generation.
-This option defines how many laps DDF will create for each cyclic dependency.
+This option defines how depth DDF should go to create instances of foreign key fields.
 This option can also be used to create trees with different lengths.

 In settings.py::

-    DDF_NUMBER_OF_LAPS = 1
+    DDF_FK_MIN_DEPTH = 0

 In the test file::

-    instance = G(MyModel, number_of_laps=1)
+    instance = G(MyModel, fk_min_depth=1)
     assert instance.self_fk.id is not None
     assert instance.self_fk.self_fk.id is None

-    instance = G(MyModel, number_of_laps=2)
+    instance = G(MyModel, fk_min_depth=2)
     assert instance.self_fk.id is not None
     assert instance.self_fk.self_fk.id is not None
     assert instance.self_fk.self_fk.self_fk.id is None

+> Incompatibility warning: Before DDF 3.0.3, DDF handled FK cycles instead of FK depth, through the removed properties `DDF_NUMBER_OF_LAPS` and `number_of_laps`.